It pays to be aware that language can obscure choice.

 3) The inappropriate use of the absolute.

-I frequently encounter women who don’t realise that they even have choices in some areas, and it is no wonder when you consider just how often information is presented in the form of ‘you will be given this’ rather than ‘you will be offered this’.
-Or, ‘you will need this’ rather than ‘you may wish to have this‘.
-The vast, vast majority of women are always likely to want to have anti-D, and saying or writing offer instead of give is unlikely to change that.
-But the act of highlighting that it is a choice acknowledges that women are independent agents who have the right to make decisions about their bodies.
-Which, at least to my mind, is an idea that we should be promoting rather than trying, even unwittingly, to conceal.
+I frequently encounter women who don’t realise that some decisions are even theirs to make, and it is no wonder when one considers just how often information is presented in the form of ‘you will be given this’ rather than ‘you will be offered this’.
+Or, ‘you need this’ rather than ‘you may wish to have this‘.
+In some cases (and anti-D is a good example from my own research portfolio), the vast majority of women are likely to want to have the intervention, and saying or writing offer instead of give is unlikely to change their decision.
+But the very act of highlighting that it is the woman’s decision to make is an important acknowledgement of the fact that women are independent agents who have the right to make decisions about their bodies.
+Which is an idea that we should be strenuously promoting rather than trying, even unwittingly, to conceal.